techandsoftware/teletext-service/README.md

 * `defaultG0Charset` sets the default G0 character set on the teletext instance.
 Defaults to `g0_latin__english`.
 See `setDefaultG0Charset()` in [@techandsoftware/teletext](https://www.npmjs.com/package/@techandsoftware/teletext) for the available values
 * `header` is the header row to replace the default header row.
 See the "`header` format" section above for the format
 * `frontPage` is the front page number, which will be shown automatically.
 Defaults to page 100.
 Pass in null to not show the front page automatically
-* `smoothMosaics` - if true will use a pixel-art scaling algorithm to generate smoother mosaic graphics when the service starts
+* `smoothMosaics` - if true will use a pixel-art scaling algorithm to generate smoother mosaic graphics when the service starts.
+Default is false

 # Default page data source